SpenceIsCool/PLEdu_IS_Fa23/minutes.md

                 - learning by doing
                 - active receptors of stimulus
         - Cognitivist: complexities in human memory to learning. think of knowledge and retention of individuals. what is reasonable to do in 10 minutes?
 1 hour?
-SPWI
+- set calendar meeting the next two weeks with Evan
+- revisions to syllabus

 # R: Sept 07, 2023
-- Continue: INTERACTIVE PROGRAM DEMONSTRATION AS A FORM OF STUDENT PROGRAM ASSESSMENT
+- READING: Continue: INTERACTIVE PROGRAM DEMONSTRATION AS A FORM OF STUDENT PROGRAM ASSESSMENT
     - Need to pickup later. stuck on page 70 (6 of 14).
 Should move back up the document...
     - demonstartion grading. student does the work. she asks for a 1:1 there in lab. she shows her work. the instructor points out ops for improvement. think oral exam, but code based.
 Can suggest extentions and changes to the spec. closed loop with ops to discuss good and bad. comes with live debugging from the student as the code is expanded.
 We can grade the student's flexibility/"agility" in debugging (flexible to the student's needs and ability).
     - show program robustness by suggesting new tests that show the limit of the code.